 The ground floor cellar were full of wooden barrels of wine and the first floor was empty offices were we had A.T.C lectures after school.

 We were up there having a talk one evening when the air raid sirens sounded.
 Sometimes the enemy planes were bombing the docks on Hessle and Hedon Road so we carried on unless the bombing sounded to be getting nearer.
 It seemed to be getting nearer so the lecturer said to me “Right Sgt, take them down to the cellar”, I led them down the stairs and was almost at the door when we heard a bomb coming down and getting louder and louder.
 We all froze on the stairs and then there was a terrifying thud, the building shook and then quiet.
-Somebody shouted “Are we still alive?”.
-The instructor had found us by now and told us to get going quickly as it might be a delayed action bomb and could go off any minute.
-We jumped on our bikes and went through to a large public air raid shelter in Pearson Park.
+Somebody shouted, “Are we still alive?”.
+The instructor had found us by now and told us to get going quickly as it might be a delayed-action bomb and could go off any minute.
+So we jumped on our bikes and went through to a large public air raid shelter in Pearson Park.
 We stayed there for about half an hour and were quiet.
-Then even though the all clear hadn’t sounded we decided to go home.
+Then even though the all-clear hadn’t sounded, we decided to go home.
 I was living down Sutton Road with my parents and brother.
 I got my head down and pedalled as fast as I could.
 Suddenly all hell broke loose again guns, bombs and searchlights.
 I suddenly felt a sharp pain in my forehead and fell off my bike.
 Luckily I was just outside and A.R.P Wardens hut and they helped me up and took me in the hut and bandage my head up.
 It was bleeding quite a bit.
 Thank goodness it wasn’t a few inches further on as the piece of jagged shrapnel would have gone right through my head.
 I was about 15 then.

 Eventually at 17 I got my calling up papers to report to Lords Cricket Ground in London.
 After a few days there doing various tests and checks I was posted along with others to the I.T.W (Initial Training Wing) at Babbacombe next door to Torquay, where we did 3 months training to see what we would be most suitable for.
 To my delight I was selected for pilot training.